To help with online shopping during COVID-19, we are offering free shipping on all orders.

-- Determine where the mosquitoes are breeding - The Mosquito Magnet® must be located between the breeding areas (standing water, bushes) and the 'people areas' (patio, deck) in order to capture the mosquitoes at their source, BEFORE they get to you.
+- Determine where the mosquitoes are breeding – A Mosquito Magnet® CO2 mosquito trap must be located between the breeding areas (standing water, bushes) and the 'people areas' (patio, deck, swimming area) in order to lure the mosquitoes from their source and BEFORE they get to the people.

-- Place the trap upwind from the mosquito breeding area – Mosquitoes fly upwind looking for a blood meal (you).
-After a female mosquito bites a human, its weight is doubled; the mosquito will float back downwind to the resting area.
+- Place the trap upwind from the mosquito breeding area – Mosquitoes fly upwind looking for a blood meal (which they gets from you).
+After a female mosquito bites a human, its weight is doubled; the mosquito will flutter back downwind to rest and lay eggs

-- Place trap in the shade – Mosquitoes don't like the heat of the direct sun.
-As the sun sets, mosquitoes come out of their resting places.
+- Place trap in the shade – Mosquitoes don't like to be exposed to direct sunlight.
+As the sun sets (or just prior to sunrise), mosquitoes come out of their resting places.

-Although we realize that all yards are not the same, and it may be impossible for some people to meet all of the above guidelines, we recommend that you try and meet as many as possible.
-If you have questions about trap placement, try our Interactive Placement Assistant or contact Dedicated Customer Support.[TOP]
+- Your yard is unique – Although we realize that all yards are not the same, and it may be impossible for some people to meet all of the above guidelines, we recommend that you try and meet as many as possible.
+If you have questions about trap placement, try our Interactive Placement Assistant or contact Consumer Care Team.